-Tornado in El Reno, Oklahoma, results in fatalities: report
+Tornado in El Reno, Oklahoma; fatalities feared: report

 Severe damage, including fatalities, was feared after a fierce tornado struck in El Reno, Okla., on Saturday night, according to reports.